-Supreme stuffed portobello mushroom pizzas are a delicious way to enjoy all the flavors of a supreme pizza in a healthier form.
+A supreme stuffed portobello mushroom pizza is a delicious way to enjoy all the flavors of a supreme pizza in a healthier form.
 A mixture of pizza sauce, Italian sausage, pepperoni, peppers, olives, and more are covered in fresh mozzarella in these easy stuffed portobello mushrooms.

-I like mushrooms, he hates them.
-That’s fine.
-But as chief grocery shopper, I recently became aware of the fact that I rarely ever, and maybe even never, buy mushrooms.
+I really like mushrooms, he moderately dislikes them.
+And that’s fine.
+But as chief grocery shopper, I recently became aware of the fact that I don’t buy them that often.

 You’ll notice a lot of these tips circle back to the main point of criticism with portobello mushrooms: they can get soggy.
 Not good!

-Once they’re washed and the stem and gills are removed, you’ll want to pre-bake the portobello caps before adding the fillings.
-This allows some of the moisture to cook out before assembling the portobello mushroom pizzas.
+Once the portobello mushroom caps are prepped, you’ll want to pre-bake the caps before adding the fillings.
+This allows some of the moisture to cook out before assembling the portobello mushroom pizza.

-When I want something to ward off moisture in the oven, like with oven fried tofu or parmesan almond crusted pork chops, I’ll use an oven-safe wire rack over a baking sheet.
-This prevents the bottom side of the food from staying soggy because it lets the air circulate all around it while it bakes.
+When I want something to ward off moisture in the oven, I’ll use an oven-safe wire rack set inside a baking sheet.
+This prevents the bottom side of the food from becoming soggy because it lets the air circulate all around it while it bakes.

-Now it’s time for toppings.
+Once the mushrooms cook off some moisture, it’s time for toppings.
 A supreme pizza has a lot going on, with a big assortment of vegetables and meats.
-Olives, onions, mushrooms, and peppers are usually in the mix, along with sausage and pepperoni.
+Olives, onions, mushrooms, and peppers are usually in the mix, along with crumbled sausage and pepperoni.

-Once assembled, add mozzarella over top and bake for another ten minutes or so, or until the cheese is melted and everything is heated throughout.
+Once assembled, sprinkle shredded mozzarella over top and bake for another ten minutes or so, or until the cheese is melted and everything is heated throughout.
 You can also pop them underneath the broiler for a quick minute to get the cheese even more gooey (highly recommend).

 - This is a great recipe for using up leftover ingredients.
 When I made these portobello mushroom pizzas for these pictures, I used some caramelized onions that I can’t stop myself from putting on everything.
 Fresh chopped onion is what I wrote in the recipe card below, and also perfect here.